01.21.2025 Samantha Eskew

 What is Payment History?
 Correct!

-When it’s time to repay your loans, your repayment strategy is key to maximize your credit score.
+When it’s time to repay your loans, your repayment strategy is key to maximizing your credit score.
 A higher credit score indicates to lenders that you are a lower risk, allowing you to qualify for lower interest rates and/or higher loan amounts.
-Making at least minimum payments on time, every month over time will increase your credit score.
+Making at least minimum payments on time every month over time will increase your credit score.
 Missing just one payment can have a negative impact on your score.
-Having a consistent repayment strategy will potentially save you thousands of dollars over time.
+A consistent repayment strategy will save you thousands of dollars over time.

-In conclusion, remember that your repayment strategy today may not be the best strategy for you 6 months to a year from now.
-It's a good practice to review your repayment options on a regular basis and whenever your financial situation changes to keep you on the right track.
+In conclusion, you know that your repayment strategy today may not be the best strategy for you 6 months to a year from now.
+It's a good practice to review your repayment options regularly and whenever your financial situation changes to keep you on the right track.